sjfakharian/Data-Insight-Tools/Modeling_Relationships_in_Networks.md

 Networks can also be classified based on whether their connections have associated weights.
 In unweighted networks, all connections are treated equally.
 In weighted networks, connections have varying strengths or values, represented by weights assigned to edges.
 Weights can represent various quantities: the strength of a relationship, the frequency of interaction, the cost of traversing a connection, or the capacity of a link.

-For instance, in a trade network as described in Chapter 11 of Easley \& Kleinberg, the weight of an edge might represent the volume or value of trade between two entities[^1].
+For instance, in a trade network as described in Chapter 11 of Easley \& Kleinberg, the weight of an edge might represent the volume or value of trade between two entities.
 These weights provide critical information about the intensity of relationships, allowing for more sophisticated analyses of network structure and dynamics.

 ### Network Topologies and Structural Properties